thomasnield/RxKotlinFX/README.md

 ```

 ##Further Extensions
 The rest of the project will likely add convenient extension functions to emit events as `Observable` values, much like the [TornadoFX](https://github.com/edvin/tornadofx) project has done.
-For example, helpful `Observable` extension functions can be added to `TableView` and `ListView`.
+For example, helpful `Observable` extension functions and properties can be added to `TableView` and `ListView`, such as selection events.

 ```kotlin